Awi Federgruen: Biography

-Federgruen was awarded the 2004 Distinguished Fellowship Award by the Manufacturing, Service and Operations Management society for Outstanding Research and Scholarship in Operations Management; and also the Distinguished Fellow, Manufacturing and Service Operations Management Society.
+Federgruen was awarded the 2004 Distinguished Fellowship Award by the Manufacturing, Service and Operations Management Society for Outstanding Research and Scholarship in Operations Management; and also the Distinguished Fellow, Manufacturing and Service Operations Management Society.

 He was elected to the 2009 class of Fellows of the Institute for Operations Research and the Management Sciences.

 Work

 Federgruen is known for his work in the development and implementation of planning models for supply chain management and logistical systems.
-His work on scenario planning is widely cited, the field has gained prominence as computers now allow the processing of large masses of complex data.
+His work on scenario planning is widely cited, and the field has gained prominence as computers now allow the processing of large masses of complex data.